Entangled Photon-pair Generation in Nonlinear Thin-films: Introduction

 However, to the best of our knowledge, there has not yet been a comprehensive theoretical analysis of photon-pair generation in a thin and unstructured nonlinear slab, where the dynamics of entanglement generation is investigated and the conditions for generating a maximally entangled photon-pair state are identified.
 Such an analysis, which would be facilitated by a general theoretical framework, is an essential missing link for further development of extremely thin and broadband sources of entangled photon pairs.
 This theoretical framework should incorporate the Fabry–Pérot-type interferences due to multiple reflections of signal, idler and also pump photons within the nonlinear slab.
 Moreover, such a theory should be able to treat absorptive nonlinear layers, particularly in light of the more prevalent use of TMD systems which provide an enormous enhancement of the nonlinear coefficients near their excitonic lines that at the same time can also cause enhanced material absorption in the system \cite{Krasnok}.
 Importantly, the formalism should also be able to describe the directional, spectral, and polarization properties of the generated photon pairs, including emission angles up to 90 degrees.

 In this work, we develop such a theoretical framework for describing SPDC in nonlinear thin-films, and use it to study the far-field properties of the generated pairs.
 Our formalism is based on the Green’s function (GF) quantization method \cite{poddubny2016}.
 In this method, SPDC is described using a quantization scheme of the electric field operator that utilizes the classical GF of the system and local bosonic excitations in the medium-assisted field \cite{welsch1996,welsch1998}.
 The GF, as a classical quantity, contains all the linear properties of the system.
 In our work, we construct this classical GF using a developed theory for the GF of multilayered optical systems \cite{Sipe}.
 Due to the generality of the GF method, we develop a comprehensive, fully vectorial framework capable of treating any thickness of the slab, ultra-thin or thick.
 It can further be used to incorporate lossy layers, near- and far-field radiation in the non-paraxial regime, as well as the generation of guided photonic modes inside the source.
 In the current work, we focus on far-field properties of the photons that are generated outside the slab.
 Furthermore, our model allows to keep track of any polarization and directionality effects in the pair-generation process, which we will exploit in this paper to reconstruct the polarization states of entangled photon pairs.
-While previous efforts \cite{pevrina2011, pevrina2014} have sought to elucidate SPDC in nonlinear layered structures through the quantization of the electromagnetic field in free space \cite{mandel,howell}, our approach utilizing the GF of the system offers a more intuitive, direct vectorial method, which facilitates the exploration of entanglement properties.
-Additionally, the GF inherently accounts for losses and near-field interactions, which are crucial considerations in such systems.